-I'd be remiss if I didn't mention money with Black Friday and Cyber Monday lurking!
+I'd be remiss if I didn't mention money with holiday deals and Christmas markdowns lurking!
 Challenge yourself to spend $0 on at least 1 person's present this holiday season.
 Choose to make a gift or give the gift of your time.
 You could aim to go a whole weekend spending nothing on entertainment, instead taking part in free community events or enjoying the outdoors.
 Or you could take part in a no-spending challenge whereby you give yourself a certain period of time ie; week, month, 6-months where you aim to spend nothing aside from food and other necesseties.
+Might be a good New Year's resolution!
 Your bank account will thank you!

 These are just a few ways that having zero is better than having billions.
 I ask that in the hustle and bustle of the holidays that you try to pick one item from the list above to work on.
 I guarantee that getting down to nothing will surely make you feel like something!